Gronis/compile_time_primes/README.md

 c++11 comilator.

 Currently, compiling with more than 500 primes takes forever, so optimization might be needed.
-Calculating primes realtime is probably preferrable instead.
+Calculating primes realtime (not force the compiler to do it) is probably preferrable.
 This project was done because I wanted to learn meta programming in c++, and calculating whenever a number is a prime was the first assignment I was introduced to when I started at Chalmers University.
-Feel free to use the code however you like (if you can make any since of it).
+Using meta programming like this is not very useful, but feel free to use the code however you like (if you can make any since of it).